shadowmanos/shadowmanos.github.io/ManosNikolaidisCV.md

 Tech Lead of the Identity and Access Management team.
 Design and build a secure datastore and REST API for users, groups, roles, permissions etc. Requirements for low latency around 10ms, 5 nines availability and more than 20 million end users.
 System offers single sing on functionality with fine-grained authorization.
 Small team with other Java devs, front-end and QA.
 Using various standards for APIs like [OAuth2](https://en.wikipedia.org/wiki/OAuth#OAuth_2.0) and [SCIM](https://en.wikipedia.org/wiki/System_for_Cross-domain_Identity_Management).
 Involved in recruiting other Java platform engineers.

-Tech stack: *Java, Spring-Boot (MVC, Data, Security), Hazelcast, MySQL, Liquibase, ANTLR, Docker, JMeter, nginx, Keycloak*
+Tech stack: *Java, Spring-Boot (MVC, Data, Security), Hazelcast, MySQL, Liquibase, ANTLR, Docker, JMeter, nginx, Keycloak, Gitlab*

 #### [Pulselive Ltd](https://www.pulselive.com)
 ##### Most prominent creator of web and mobile apps for sports organisations in the UK